Published in Hyper Hobby volume 5, October 5 2017.

 Miyagawa: I’m exactly in the middle of the “Yamato generation.”
 When the Space Battleship Yamato series was broadcast in 1974, I was one of the first customers.
 I felt a tremor, a real feeling of history in the making.
-After that, I thought there was too much Yamato in my work.
+After that, I thought there was too much Yamato.
 (Laughs) Everyone laughs when I talk about this story.

 I think everyone vaguely thought “Why is it ‘being forever’ after it said ‘farewell’?”
 To be honest, I count myself among those who was being lame in that way.

 So, I was the first customer, and I was very proud of my father’s music.
 I was really proud of that work, from the staff to the design to the story.
 When I attended a meeting for 2199, all I intended to do was say, “Are you doing it again?
 You have to be careful.”
 This was in 2010, before the live-action movie had been released.
 Yamato Resurrection had come out, but I hadn’t seen any of them.

 In fact, I’d been contacted at the time of Resurrection, but I honestly said that “It is my intention not to do it.”
 Therefore, I’d honestly intended to decline 2199 when I heard about it.
 But General Director Yutaka Izubuchi said he wanted to meet me by all means, and when I met him for the first time I half-heartedly tried to say, “If it’s like this and that, I don’t want to do it.”
 (Laughs) Then he said, “Akira, this is what I’m thinking, too.”